Cyberbullying is a type of bullying. It happens on social media, online forums, text and email.

 Never give out your passwords

 Always keep your passwords and PINs to yourself.
 If you use a public computer, log out of your email and social media accounts.
-Use good passwords for your phone.
+Use strong passwords for your phone.

 Whatever you post online can be seen by everyone who has access to your page or the discussion board.